Kinetic-Blast/Code-Practice/README.md

-# Code-Wars-Practice-
+# Code Practice
-My Code Wars Code
+Storage for functions needed to solve random code problems.

-Storage for functions needed to solve code wars problems
+This repository contains code that I've created to solve various random problems I've encountered on the internet.
+The solutions may vary in complexity, but they are all unrelated to other projects.